3D rendering by Callum Morton

 A Wonder is Brian Lipson's response to the extraordinary true story of the eighteenth century scholar and fraudster known as Psalmanazar - a man of ridiculous but terrifying fancy.

-Brian and his collaborators Callum Morton, Susie Dee, Romanie Harper and Jethro Woodward will create a unique piece of performing furniture - a round table for 12 guests.
+Brian and his collaborators Callum Morton, Susie Dee, Romanie Harper and Jethro Woodward have created a unique piece of performing furniture - a round table for 12 guests.
 This piece of animated sculpture will eventually form the centrepiece of a portable Multi-Artform event combining story-telling and visual enchantment.

 You can watch a short video record of our first development here: